FloDesign/flo-design-v4/source/blog/2016-01-04-best-web-design-icon-sets.md

 ## [Pictos & Pictos Redux](http://www.pictos.cc/)
 ![Pictos Icons](/img/pictos.jpg)

-Pictos by Drew Wilson has been a firm favorate of mine for a while and he's recently released a 2.0 version dubbed Pictos Redux which currently consists of 275 unique glyphs in 3 variations and has a further 825 icons on the way in parts 2, 3 & 4.
-The original Pictos Clasic is still available and can be found [here](http://www.pictos.cc/classic).
+Pictos by Drew Wilson has been a firm favourite of mine for a while and he's recently released a 2.0 version dubbed Pictos Redux which consists of 275 unique glyphs in 3 variations and has a further 825 icons on the way in parts 2, 3 & 4.
+The original Pictos Classic is still available and can be found [here](http://www.pictos.cc/classic).

 <ul class="info-box">
 	<li>Number of icons: 275 Redux &amp; 800+ Clasic</li>